CIRCDATA TERMS OF BUSINESS FOR THE PROVISION OF SERVICES

 9.4 Circdata shall have a royalty-free non-exclusive license from the Client to process Personal Data for the purpose of delivering the Assignment.

-9.5 For the purposes of any Personal Data processed during the delivery of the Assignment Circdata shall be the Data Processor of that Personal Data and the Client shall be the Data Controller.
+9.5 For the purposes of any Personal Data processed during the delivery of the Assignment Circdata shall be the Data Processor of that Personal Data and the Client shall be the Client.

-9.7 For the purposes of the Regulations any relevant Assignment delivered by Circdata shall be conducted on behalf of the Client and thereby instigated by the Client for the purposes of the Regulations.
+9.14 For the purposes of the Data Protection Act and Regulations any relevant Assignment delivered by Circdata shall be conducted on behalf of the Client and thereby instigated by the Client for the purposes of the Data Protection Act and Regulations.

 10 FORCE MAJEURE